 - Be on official transcript paper

-You may request an unofficial copy of their transcript for your personal records.
-This will be stamped "Student Copy" and may not be accepted for official purposes.
+Students may request an unofficial copy of their transcript for their personal records.
+This will be stamped "Student Copy" and may not be used for official purposes.